Research Skills Courses

 - Up to 5 students per group

-- Prerequisites: Meeting the prerequisite is sufficient to join.
-The more you know/can do in the relevant area, the more you will take away from the course.
+- Prerequisites: Apply to join the next cohort.
+Tell us why you're interested and share your background.
+We need to ensure you're ready for the material.
+The more you know in the relevant area, the more you will take away from the course.

 Cost and Refund Policy

-- Cohort doesn't form within a month: deposit refunded
+- Cohort doesn't form within a month: full refund

 - Voluntary disenrollment: no refund